Phoebe’s New Story

 The turning point came after her eye doctor prescribed MiSight® 1 day*.
 Now that her prescription has stabilized, Phoebe has a new story to tell about her vision.

 “I’ve been wearing MiSight® 1 day contact lenses for about 2 years,” Phoebe says.
 “It was easy once I got the hang of it.
-My contacts help me stay determined and focused because they’re no distractions.
+My contacts help me stay determined and focused because there are no distractions.
 It’s just what I’m trying to do and what I’m trying to achieve.
 My vision is perfect.”

 After witnessing a previous, steady decline in her daughter’s vision, MiSight® 1 day has changed the trajectory of her daughter’s vision, Phoebe’s mom adds.